HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/update-schema.md

     {: .code}
     {% endraw %}
 11. Replace `description` with `My favorite Customers database`.
+12. Find `dqlFormula` and replace its `formula` value with `@True`.
+This enables the use of DQL queries on this schema.
-12. Click **Send** to make the request.
+13. Click **Send** to make the request.
-13. **Save** and close the request.
+14. **Save** and close the request.

 <div class="panel panel-success">
 **Congratulations!**
 {: .panel-heading}
 <div class="panel-body">

-This request has updated our schema with a new description and icon.
+This request has updated our schema with a new description and icon, and enabled DQL queries to be used.
 </div>
 </div>